tegonal/minimalist/README.md

 # Minimalist

-![Minimalist](https://raw.githubusercontent.com/tegonal/minimalist/main/.idea/icon.png) M like Minimalist, a library which helps you in setting up parameterized tests and prioritise them in case you don't have enough time to execute all of them.
+![Minimalist](https://raw.githubusercontent.com/tegonal/minimalist/main/.idea/icon.png) M like Minimalist, a Kotlin library which helps you in setting up data, particularly for JUnit's parameterized tests and prioritise them in case you don't have enough time to execute all of them.

-Although it might resemble a property based testing library, its focus is on tests that take longer (integration, e2e and system integration tests) and is more data-driven oriented.
-A reason why you can also [use it in other contexts than JUnit](#use-minimalist-in-other-contexts-than-junit).

-Take a look at the [Examples](#examples) to see how you can use it.

 ---
 ❗ You are taking a *sneak peek* at the next version.
 It could be that some features you find on this page are not